HariSekhon/lib/README.md

 ```
 ##### Custom TLDs #####

-If using bespoke internal domains such as ```.local``` or ```.intranet``` that aren't part of the official IANA TLD list then this is additionally supported via a custom configuration file [resources/custom_tlds.txt](https://github.com/HariSekhon/lib/blob/master/resources/custom_tlds.txt) containing one TLD per line, with support for # comment prefixes.
+If using bespoke internal domains such as `.local`, `.intranet`, `.vm`, `.cloud` etc. that aren't part of the official IANA TLD list then this is additionally supported via a custom configuration file [resources/custom_tlds.txt](https://github.com/HariSekhon/lib/blob/master/resources/custom_tlds.txt) containing one TLD per line, with support for # comment prefixes.
 Just add your bespoke internal TLD to the file and it will then pass the host/domain/fqdn validations.

 ##### IO::Socket::SSL doesn't respect ignoring self-signed certs in recent version(s) eg. 2.020 #####